goodboyanush/goodboyanush.github.io/blogs/dlide_cats_dogs.md

 What if I tell you, that you need not learn any of these libraries but still you can design a catsVssDogs model in just two minutes!
 Yahooooo!

-Welcome you all to [DARVIZ](http://darviz.mybluemix.net/) ...
+Welcome you all to [DL-IDE](http://dlide.mybluemix.net/) ...
 A visual programming IDE for deep learning models.
 Design your deep learning model and extract the code in either Keras or Caffe today!

-A highly complex deep learning model designed using DARVIZ for catsVs.Dogs task is shown below:
+A highly complex deep learning model designed using DL-IDE for catsVs.Dogs task is shown below:

 ![](../pictures/darviz2.png)